 The Book Building Process under the SEBI ICDR Regulations and the Bidding process are subject to change from time to time.
-Investors are advised to make their own judgment about an investment through this process prior to submitting a Bid.

-Investors should note the Offer is also subject to: (i) obtaining final listing and trading approvals of the Stock Exchanges, which our Company shall apply for after Allotment; and (ii) filing of the Prospectus with the RoC.
+Investors should note the Offer is also subject to: (i) obtaining final listing and trading approvals of the Stock Exchanges, which our Company shall apply for after Allotment; and (ii) filing of this Prospectus with the RoC.